MicrosoftDocs/learn/learn-pr/azure/intro-to-azure-hybrid-services/includes/9-summary.md

 You can learn more by referencing the following documentation:

-- [What is VPN Gateway?][vpn-gateway-about-vpngateways]
+- [What is Azure VPN Gateway?][vpn-gateway-about-vpngateways]
 - [What is Azure ExpressRoute?][expressroute-introduction]
+- [What is Azure DNS Private Resolver?][dns-private-resolver-overview]
 - [What is Azure Virtual WAN?][virtual-wan-about]
 - [What is Azure AD Connect?][whatis-azure-ad-connect]
 - [What is Azure Active Directory Domain Services?][adds-overview]
-- [What is Azure Arc enabled servers (preview)?][azure-arc-servers-overview]
+- [What is Azure Arc enabled servers?][azure-arc-servers-overview]
 - [Azure Stack HCI solution overview][azure-stack-hci-overview]
 - [High-performance computing (HPC) on Azure][high-performance-computing]
-- [What is Azure Arc enabled Kubernetes Preview?][kubernetes-overview]
+- [What is Azure Arc enabled Kubernetes?][kubernetes-overview]
 - [Bring Azure data services to your infrastructure with Azure Arc][bring-azure-data-services-to-your-infrastructure-with-azure-arc]
 - [About Site Recovery][site-recovery-overview]
 - [What is Azure Relay?][azure-relay-relay-what-is-it]
 - [Azure App Service Hybrid Connections][app-service-hybrid-connections]
 - [Remote access to on-premises applications through Azure AD Application Proxy][application-proxy]
 - [Kerberos Constrained Delegation for single sign-on to your apps with Application Proxy][application-proxy-configure-single-sign-on-with-kcd]
-- [Header-based authentication for single sign-on with Application Proxy and PingAccess][application-proxy-configure-single-sign-on-with-ping-access]
+- [Header-based single sign-on for on-premises apps with Azure AD App Proxy][application-proxy-configure-single-sign-on-with-headers]
 - [Publish Remote Desktop with Azure AD Application Proxy][application-proxy-integrate-with-remote-desktop-services]
-- [Create an Azure file share][storage-how-to-create-file-share]
+- [Create an SMB Azure file share][storage-how-to-create-file-share]
-- [Deploy Azure File Sync][storage-sync-files-deployment-guide]
+- [Deploy Azure File Sync][file-sync-deployment-guide]
 - [Stretch Database][stretch-database]
-- [Microsoft Defender for Cloud documentation][security-center]
+- [Microsoft Defender for Cloud documentation][defender-for-cloud]
 - [Microsoft Sentinel documentation][azure-sentinel]
-- [Update Management overview][update-mgmt-overview]
+- [Update Management overview][overview]

-You can also learn more by reviewing the following Microsoft Learn modules:
+You can also learn more by reviewing the following Microsoft Training modules:

 - [Design a hybrid network architecture on Azure][design-a-hybrid-network-architecture]
 - [Expose hybrid services securely with Azure Relay][expose-hybrid-services-with-azure-relay]